artalar/reatom/docs/src/content/docs/getting-started/setup.md

 }
 ```

 This is very basic functionality of reatom-react bindings, see more in [@reatom/npm-react](/package/npm-react/) package documentation

-### Additional configuration

- Reatom also has eslint plugin which will help to avoid errors and add tools for code generation.
-You can skip [installing it](http://localhost:3000/recipes/eslint/) at this stage

 <!--
 ### With Solid